wardziniak/aviation-analyzer/README.md

 To access to rest API you can use any rest Client or go to https://aviation-edge.com/get.php, where you can check data through web page.

+Parts:

+Kafka Streams is used for preprocess data for spark.
+At spark model will